slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On agency

 <!--
+> *"As a grown man you should know better than to go around advising people."
+-- Bertolt Brecht*
 > *"The mind gives up before the body."
 "Doing is faster than watching."
 "Choose inspiration over envy."